asumagic/asllvm/README.md

 Right now, only x86-64 on Linux is tested and supported, but when complete, pretty much every LLVM-supported platform should be able to work.

+The [sample script.as](samples/simple/workdir/script.as) (which, at this point, is just a file to test and mess around) should roughly show what is currently working.

 ## Requirements

 You will need: